Limych/ha-narodmon/README.md

 *Please :star: this repo if you find it useful*

-# NarodMon.ru Cloud Integration Component for Home Assistant
+# NarodMon Cloud Integration Component for Home Assistant

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]